Duder-onomy/simple-custom-attributes/README.md

         // el === The element in question.
         // value === could be a function, a value, anything really.
 Depends on what you passed the binding.

+        // NOTE: The scope of this closure is the bound object. so, `this` === the view you are binding

         // You add event listeners, do work etc here.
     },
     unbind : function(el, value) {